 They were “boomsticks” for comic relief in the Powerpuff Girls – gags that accidentally went off and shot gun powder all over Elmer Fudd’s face.
 My friends shot squirrels in their back yard.
-My brother owned airsoft guns and shot a plastic pebble at my leg from two feet away… and boy, oh boy you best believe I played that up and made sure he got in trouble.
+My brother owned air-soft guns until he shot a plastic pebble at my leg from two feet away and that was the end of that.
 We were taught to never, ever point a gun – a toy or otherwise – at another human being.
 Ever.
 I never owned a gun or had unlimited access to guns, neither did my siblings.

 Guns were a symbol of pride.
 They were a tool, a weapon, but also a representation of life, of living.
 They were safety and protection.
 Guns were a symbolic and actualized source of nourishment and survival.
 I listened to stories about digging bullets out from carcasses after deer and pheasant hunting trips.
 I ate those pheasants on Christmas Eve.
 I’ve been encouraged to own a handgun for protection, to learn about guns, and to get my concealed carry permit.
 My Dad told me a story about his father who was once confronted in downtown Detroit by someone trying to rob the family, but he didn’t flinch.
 He stood up to the man.
 He was fearless in the face of a gun: the ultimate hero.

 I have an affection for guns, and the generation before me has an even stronger one.

 But not only can guns be feared or loved, they can be owned out of fear or love.
 Assault riffles (and riffles styled or modified to resemble military weapons in form and function) are only for those who are afraid, this is the most deadly combination of an individual human and tool that I can think of.